MicrosoftDocs/win32/desktop-src/Msi/initialization-of-property-values.md

 ---
-Description: 'It is recommended that all properties to be used by the installation be entered into the Property table with an initial value.' ms.assetid: '2c054e04-197d-47e1-8951-b8a62040a145'
+Description: It is recommended that all properties to be used by the installation be entered into the Property table with an initial value. ms.assetid: 2c054e04-197d-47e1-8951-b8a62040a145
-title: Initialization of Property Values
+title: Initialization of Property Values ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Initialization of Property Values